 But there’s another great benefit of running some analysis on your cellar management.
 You can optimize it.
 After taking inventory, you’ll know if you have any missing or broken bottles.
+You'll also know average inventory and all the benefits of that.
 It’ll be easier to account for everything you have and square that with your past numbers.
 Then you’ll know exactly how efficient your cellaring operation is and where the leaks are.

 Spatial Wine Cellar Management

 A wine cellar database app that can adequately manage a cellar must have the ability to either build a graphical representation of your cellar or associate each bottle or crate with a rack, bin, or wine storage cabinet.